Swethasangar/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
 Stopwatch Project
-A simple stopwatch application built using HTML, CSS, and JavaScript.
+A simple stopwatch application built using HTML, CSS, Tailwind Css and JavaScript .
 This project allows users to start, pause, resume, reset, and record lap times.

 Features
 Start Timer: Begins the stopwatch.